| AI Mandate Playbook

 Introduction

 Somewhere in the past 18 months, the question changed.
-It's no longer "should we be using AI?"
-It's "why aren't we further along?"
-Controllers and finance leaders across every sector are receiving the same directive: move faster on AI.
-The expectations are high.
-The margin for error is zero.
+It used to be "should we be using AI?"
+Now it's "why aren't we further along?"

 Setting a Foundation

-As CFO of the Jewish Federation of San Diego, David Fuhriman's framing cuts through the noise: AI is much more a capability to build than a tool to acquire.
+David Fuhriman, CFO of the Jewish Federation of San Diego, puts it simply: AI is much more a capability to build than a tool to acquire.
 If AI is a tool, you buy it, install it, and wait for results.
 If it's a capability, you build the organizational conditions that allow AI to be useful.

 David Fuhriman's Five Foundations